bnb-chain/tokens-info/PULL_REQUEST_TEMPLATE.md

 In order to streamline the review of the contribution we ask you to ensure the following steps have been taken:

-1. Create a folder under `/tokens`, folder name is your token symbol in the `lowercase` format
+1. Create a folder under `/tokens`, the folder name is your token symbol in the `lowercase` format

-2. Uploade your logo in your folder
+2. Upload your logo in your folder

 - [ ] Filename in the `uppercase` format with suffix
 - [ ] Image format: `png`